xywLabs/Affordably/README.md

 # Affordably
+*This website may assist home buyers to make informed investment decisions that not only meet their social and lifestyle needs but are also within their financial/earning capabilities.*

 **Project Summary**
 Within the current national economic climate, there has been much debate focussed around the impact of foreign real-estate investment on the affordability of housing for Australians, particularly for those people entering the housing market as first home owners.